123samueld/MyKY/Documentation/HowToInstall.md

 ## How to install JQ
 JQ is so launch.sh can read the JSON path to the things in this app that it launches.

-To install in Linux, Ubuntu 20.4 (probably other versions too), open the terminal and paste this command: sudo apt-get install jq
+To install this in Linux, Ubuntu 20.4 (probably other versions too), open the terminal and paste this command: sudo apt-get install jq

+## How to install Asp.NET
-## You will need to install the Asp.NET runtime for the database.
-This is very specific to this version of Ubuntu 20.4, the 2nd command will be different for other versions, distributions or OSs Paste each of these commands into the terminal one by one, wait for each command to finish before entering the next:
+You will need to install the Asp.NET runtime for the database.
+This is very specific to this version of Ubuntu 20.4, the 2nd command will be different for other versions, distributions or OSs.
+Paste each of these commands into the terminal one by one, wait for each command to finish before entering the next:

 * sudo apt-get update
 * wget https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb